 Monorepos in JavaScript & TypeScript: A Practical Guide

-How to structure, build, and maintain JavaScript/TypeScript monorepos
+How I structure, build, and maintain JavaScript/TypeScript monorepos.

 A typical structure: